 If you’re planning to travel to a country where meningitis is common, your doctor will probably give you the meningococcal vaccine.Haemophilus influenzae Type B (Hib) vaccine

 You should get Hib vaccine if you do not have a spleen, have sickle cell disease, or received a bone marrow transplant.
 It prevents infections caused by bacteria called Haemophilus influenza, such as meningitis and pneumonia.

 With all the different types of vaccines and reasons you may need them, it can be very easy to get confused about which ones you may need and when.
 Thankfully, there are lots of places you can turn to for information.

 First, talk to your doctor.
-He or she will have your personal medical history and will also have the latest information on what vaccines people should get.
-You can also find more information about adults and vaccinations on the Centers for Disease Control and Prevention website and at a website managed by the U.S. Department of Health and Human Services www.vaccines.gov.
+He or she will have your personal medical history and should also have the latest information on what vaccines people should get.

 This information is for educational purposes only and does not replace treatment or advice from a healthcare professional.
 If you have questions, please talk with your doctor or medical provider.

 Flu season is nothing to sneeze at.
 Protect yourself by getting your annual flu vaccine.Read about fighting the flu

 Order your medications online and have them mailed directly to you with mail order pharmacies, like RightSource Mail-Order Rx.Register with RightSource mail-Order Rx